nanthagabriel/learning-projects/README.md

 This repository is organized into different branches to reflect my learning focus:

-- [x] feature/learning_projects: Branch for Python mini-projects apps.
+- [x] feature/learning_projects: Branch for Python mini-projects.
 - [ ] feature/leetcode-practice: Branch for LeetCode coding challenges.
 - [ ] feature/exercism-practice: Branch for Exercism coding exercises in Python and algorithms.